 Kishida: I'm not an expert on the themes handled by museums.
 That's why I create facilities while listening to the stories of scholars and curators who are familiar with historical facts.

-The important thing is how to convey the theme to children and the general public in an easy-to-understand manner.
-We make full use of digital technology for displays, and try to make it more accessible to children.
+What's important to us is how to convey the theme in an easy-to-understand way to children and the general public.
+We use digital technology to create displays and make other efforts to make the exhibits child-friendly.

 At the museum, which opened in November 2022, visitors wear glasses-shaped devices called Hololens, and the people of that time who appear in the space unfold in a theatrical drama.
 In addition, we will approach history in various ways, such as expressing history in a way that anyone can enjoy, such as a 'singing and dancing historical drama'."
 (Hyogo Prefectural Hyogo Tsu Museum)

-Over the past few years, Kishida has focused on creating “social good” facilities.
-While actively adopting "inclusive concept design" that foreigners and people with disabilities can enjoy, we are creating facilities that make the world a better place.
+In recent years, Kishida has been focusing on creating "social good" facilities.
+He actively incorporates "inclusive concept design" that can be enjoyed by foreigners and people with disabilities, and creates facilities that make the world a better place.

 ▲When I was a student, I participated in rice harvesting with local elementary school students.
 Rare rice racks now